GrowBoxer/Worgbox-Proto/README.md

 - different SSR relays for PWM control light and box fans (different RPM)

 ###Ideas Construction
-- revision transparent acrylic window
+- transparent acrylic window for revision of main area
-- one-point lock for main door
+- one-point lock for main door (now have 4-point locks)
 - put screws deeper (into first plywood layer)
+- replace membrane buttons to the touch